yahoo/bgdocs/doc-site/content/en/jvm/tutorial-1.md

 It is an error to call `.update()` on a resource inside a behavior if it does not appear in the supplies clause.

 Actions can call `.update()` on a resource without specifying that they do so.
-Actions cannot `.update()` a resource if it is supplied by a behavior.
+Actions cannot `.update()` a resource if it is also supplied by a behavior.
 {{< /alert >}}

 ### Logging Behavior